 Julian C. Baker has served as a director of our company since December 2015.
-Mr. Baker is a Managing Partner at Baker Brothers Investments, which manages long-term investment funds, focused on publicly traded life sciences companies, for major university endowments and foundations.
+Mr. Baker is a Managing Partner at Baker Brothers Advisors LP, a registered investment adviser that manages long-term investment funds, focused on publicly traded life sciences companies, for major university endowments and foundations.
 Mr. Baker and his brother Felix Baker, Ph.D., founded the firm in 2000.
 Mr. Baker's career as a fund manager began in 1994 when he co-founded a biotechnology investing partnership with the Tisch family.
 Mr. Baker currently serves on the board of directors of Incyte Corporation, Genomic Health, Inc., and Idera Pharmaceuticals, Inc. Mr. Baker holds an A.B.
 Magna Cum Laude from Harvard University.

 Stephen R. Biggar, M.D., Ph.D. has served as a director of our company since January 2013.
-Dr. Biggar is an employee at Baker Brothers Advisors LP, a registered investment adviser focused on long-term investments in life-sciences companies.
+Dr. Biggar is an employee at Baker Brothers Advisors LP, a registered investment adviser that manages long-term investment funds, focused on publicly traded life sciences companies, for major university endowments and foundations focused on long-term investments in life-sciences companies.
 Dr. Biggar joined Baker Brothers Advisors in 2000.
-Dr. Biggar also recently served as a director for Synageva BioPharma Corp., a publicly traded biotechnology company.
 Dr. Biggar received an M.D. and a Ph.D. in Immunology from Stanford University and received a B.S. in Genetics from the University of Rochester.

 Daniel Soland has served as a director of our company since March 2015.
 Mr. Soland has been Chief Executive Officer of uniQure N.V., a human gene therapy company, since December 2015.
 Mr. Soland previously served as Senior Vice President and Chief Operating Officer of ViroPharma, Inc. starting in 2008 until it was acquired in 2014, and as Vice President and Chief Commercial Officer of ViroPharma from 2006 to 2008.
 During his tenure at ViroPharma, Mr. Soland managed the commercial, manufacturing and quality organizations, helped build the company's commercial infrastructure in the United States, Europe, and Canada and led the launch of Cinryze®, one of the most successful ultra-orphan drugs in the United States.
 Mr. Soland served as President, Chiron Vaccines, of Chiron Corporation from 2005 to 2006 and led the growth of the vaccine business to over \$1 billion in sales.
 From 2002 through 2005, Mr. Soland served as President and Chief Executive Officer of Epigenesis Pharmaceuticals.
 Earlier in his career, Mr. Soland worked for GlaxoSmithKline in increasing roles of responsibility from 1993 to 2002, including as Vice President and Director, Worldwide Marketing Operations, GSK Biologicals.
 He currently serves on the board of DBV Technologies SA.
-Dr. Biggar also recently served as a director for Tarsa Therapeutics, Inc. Mr. Soland holds a B.S. in Pharmacy degree from the University of Iowa.
+Mr. Soland holds a B.S. in Pharmacy degree from the University of Iowa.